masoud-akhgar/hiring-candidate/README.md

 Dockerize the project:

-To run the project, after logging into your server host, use following command to copy the code onto the server: scp -R InvoiceDetection/ my-server.host.name:InvoiceDetection/ after making sure to install docker on server too, by this command...: curl -fsSL https://get.docker.com | sudo sh then run the code using: cd InvoiceDetection/ docker compose build docker compose up -d
+To run the project, after logging into your server host, use following command to copy the code onto the server:

+`scp -R InvoiceDetection/ my-server.host.name:InvoiceDetection/`

+after making sure to install docker on server too, by this command...:

+`curl -fsSL https://get.docker.com | sudo sh`

+then run the code using:

+`cd InvoiceDetection/`
+`docker compose build`
+`docker compose up -d`

-in the case of killing the process which now is running in the background, we can use "docker compose down". we can also check if the process is running by docker ps.
+in the case of killing the process which now is running in the background, we can use `docker compose down`. we can also check if the process is running by `docker ps`.